Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A malformation in the form of a complete or almost complete absence of adhesion of nerve fibers connecting the hemispheres of the brain is defined as aplasia of the corpus callosum, which is synonymous with its agenesis, that is, its lack of development during development.
-[1]
+A developmental defect in the form of a complete or almost complete absence of adhesion of nerve fibers connecting the hemispheres of the brain is defined as aplasia of the corpus callosum, which is synonymous with its agenesis, that is, lack of formation in the development process. [ 1 ]

 Epidemiology